-Internal site search may seem like an obvious addition to any ecommerce store, and it is — that’s why it’s fairly rare for an online retailer to forgo the inclusion of a search bar at the top of their website.
+Internal site search may seem like an obvious addition to any e‑commerce store, which is why it’s pretty rare for an online retailer to forgo the inclusion of a search bar at the top of their website.
 But its power goes far beyond simply helping customers to find what they are looking for sooner.
 Here’s what you need to know about site search data and what it tells you about buyer intent.

-These are the shoppers who are looking for specific items rather than just browsing your store.
-They are at the end of the buying funnel, and thus tend to have higher purchase intent.
-They know what they want, and there is a good chance that they will convert as a result — in fact, people who use on-site search are over twice as likely to convert as those who don’t.
+These are the shoppers looking for specific items rather than browsing your store.
+They are at the end of the buying funnel and thus tend to have a higher purchase intent.
+They know what they want, and there is a good chance they will convert.
+As a result, on-site search people are over twice as likely to convert as those who don’t.

-While providing a positive user experience is essential for any store, site search also provides your business with some powerful benefits.
-This is because every time someone types in a search query, they provide you with valuable data you can use to learn how they think and what they want, and work out how to drive more traffic and sales.
+While providing a positive user experience is essential for any store, site search also gives your business some powerful benefits.
+Every time someone types in a search query, they provide you with valuable data you can use to learn how they think and what they want and work out how to drive more traffic and sales.

 First of all, and most simply, you can see the phrases that your visitors are searching for.
-This provides you with accurate data about which products they want to find, and you can use this in all sorts of ways.
+This provides accurate data about which products they want to find, and you can use this in various ways.

 Is one product getting searched for more than others?
 This could affect how you promote it.
 For example, you may decide to make it more prominent on your homepage or launch a special offer.